cowitt/ParetoPick-R/README.md

   * stratified variables do not work in the tool, the sliders cannot be moved

-## 6.2 Planned Features/Missing
+## 6.2 Planned Features for future versions
+  * write/load full scenario run from previous uses
   * scaled_filtered_data() and filtered_data() use two different functions that do almost the exact same, merging would increase efficiency
   * clearer error messages for aborted/failed clustering needed
-  * processing speed of Visualisation tab went down with matched selection
   * add a small spinner to the Check Data button to clarify that it takes a while
   * description of reproducing data
   * dynamic clustering with other variables, different var_corr_par.csv unlinked from SWAT+ and CoMOLA